 Rookie Riders are already looking forward to next year.
 So are we!

 "I just wanted to say thank you for making this ride such a great experience!
 I was a rookie rider and everything was great!
 The volunteers were awesome at every rest stop, the DJ's were great, and the whole experience of riding was amazing!!
 I am so excited for next year and I am so thankful that so many people take their weekend to volunteer, ride and help out!
 It is amazing that you get so much support and encouragement for a bike ride!!
 This was an experience that I will never forget!!!"

 "This was my first year riding the MS 150 and I was extremely impressed; it was one of the best experiences of my life.
 To be a part of such an enormous event that ultimately helps so many with MS was exhilarating.
 Already looking forward to next year."

 Please note: the cyclists pictured above are not the cyclists quoted.

 ROOKIE RIDER OF THE YEAR AWARD

-Set your sights on this prestigious award in 2015!
-The Rookie Rider of the Year award is given to the 2015 top Rookie Rider fundraiser at the Awards Dinner in December 3.
+Set your sights on this prestigious award!
+The Rookie Rider of the Year award is given to the top Rookie Rider fundraiser at the Awards Dinner in December.